-The district's dress code is established to teach grooming and hygiene, prevent disruption, and minimize safety hazards.
+The district's dress code is established to teach grooming and hygiene, prevent disruption, minimize safety hazards, and maintain a positive learning climate.

-If the principal determines that a student's grooming or clothing violates the school's dress code, the student will be given an opportunity to correct the problem at school.
-If not corrected, the student may be assigned to in-school suspension for the remainder of the day, until the problem is corrected, or until a parent or designee brings an acceptable change of clothing to the school.
-Repeated offenses may result in more serious disciplinary action in accordance with the Student Code of Conduct.
+If the principal determines that a student's grooming or clothing violates the school's dress code, the student will be given an opportunity to correct the problem at school and return to the classroom.
+If the problem cannot be corrected at school, the principal will work with the student and parent to obtain an acceptable change of clothing for the student in a way that minimizes loss of instructional time.

+Repeated or severe offenses may result in more serious disciplinary action in accordance with the Student Code of Conduct.